Influenza (flu)

 Protect yourself against influenza

-Follow these tips to help prevent the spread of influenza:
+Follow these tips to help prevent spreading influenza.

 Learn more about hand hygiene and protecting yourself from viruses such as influenza.